FreedomBen/awk-hack-the-planet/README.md

 NOTE:  For those interested in the recording of the talk, I was informed that because it was a "tutorial" talk it was not recorded.

 I am planning to record the talk and put it on YouTube myself, and I will link to it here.
-I hope to have this done within the next few days :-)
+I was just suitably chastised for my slacking and will try to get this done soon.

 If you want to contact me:

-Emamil:  FreedomBen@protonmail.com
+Email:  FreedomBen@protonmail.com
 Keybase.io :  https://keybase.io/freedomben
 Twitter:  @Freedom_Ben